The Splice of Life

 Genomics and Genetics Group

-Plymouth University research group: Genomics and Genetics Group.
+University of Plymouth research group: Genomics and Genetics Group.
 From sequence to disease.

 New genealogical databases to determine family cancer links could be rolled out further